GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 ### Soft Skills

-- Is able to keep their presence in synchronous moments (e.g. squad rituals such as dailies, plannings, reviews; pair programming sessions) and asynchronous ones (e.g. discussions on Slack, JIRA, Basecamp, etc).
+- Communicates efficiently in synchronous moments (e.g. squad rituals such as dailies, plannings, reviews; pair programming sessions) as well as asynchronous ones (e.g. discussions on Slack, JIRA, Basecamp, etc).
 - Is really motivated to learn more and develop their skills.
 - **Has experience in technical leadership positions, mentoring other people** in technical aspects.
-- Understands their own strengths and weaknesses, and sees something they want to prioritize in their career.
+- Understands their own strengths and gaps, and identifies paths they want to prioritize in their career.
 The leadership process here is usually easier, since **this person is able to develop their skills with a high level of autonomy**.
-- Has emotional resilience to go through challenging scenarios, to receive valuable feedbacks and use it to grow as a professional, not letting it impact their performance.
+- Has emotional resilience to go through challenging scenarios, minimizing the impacts in their performance.
+Receives valuable feedbacks and use them to imporove.